Sumanth197/DropNet/README.md

 DNNs and E-DNNs have achieved impressive results in real-world applications, but their deployment on resource- constrained devices is challenging due to high computational costs and memory requirements.
 To address this issue, model compression techniques are being used to accelerate DNNs while preserving their performance.
 Our empirical experiments have shown that DropNet, an iterative pruning approach, is robust across a range of scenarios.
 We have demonstrated that DropNet can remove up to 70-80% of filters in larger networks like ResNet and VGG, with no significant accuracy degradation.
 Furthermore, the pruned network maintains its strong performance even after weights and biases are reinitialized.
 Our proposed algorithm combines DropNet with a Hierarchical Ensemble pruning method that reduces the computational costs and memory requirements of E-DNNs.
 HQ selects a subset of high-performing E-DNNs from a set of M models, with the goal of achieving better performance than the original set while reducing the size to S. Our experiments indicate that pruned DNNs can form better ensembles than their unpruned counterparts.
 By combining pruned models, we were able to achieve better accuracy while also reducing computational costs and memory requirements.
 This algorithm is specifically tailored for deployment on resource-constrained devices.

-Our work is inspired from the following paper : https://arxiv.org/abs/2207.06646
+This work is inspired from the following paper : https://arxiv.org/abs/2207.06646

 **Citation:**